iidb/wing-docs/docs/p1/part1.md

 writer.WriteValue<uint64_t>(str.length());
       .WriteString(str);
 ```

+Note that you should call `FileWriter::Flush` when all things have been written.

 If you think the methods of `FileWriter` is difficult to use, you can modify them, but DO NOT read/write to a raw file handle in `SSTableBuilder`!